Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 Where the default wrap mode is `TEXTURE_WRAP_MODE_REPEAT`.

-By being able to modify the vertex coordinates for every shapes vertices, we have much more control over how image data is displayed on screen.
-Only the part of the texture that conceptually overlaps a shape will be displayed, which is governed by that shapes vertices texture coordinates.
+By being able to modify the vertex coordinates for every shape's vertices, we have much more control over how image data is displayed on screen.
+Only the part of the texture that conceptually overlaps a shape will be displayed, which is governed by that shape's vertices texture coordinates.

 ---